Cici919/CS4485-Team-9-5G-Data-Project/README.md

 -TBA

 ## to run
-go into prom-mage folder and read the readme navigate to an empty directory
+download or colone the project file into your local go into prom-mage folder

-run these commands:
+run this commands:

-docker volume create prom-mage

-docker compose build

-docker compose up -d
+docker-compose up --build